AppLovin/AppLovin-MAX-SDK-Android/README.md

 ## Support
 We recommend using GitHub to file issues.
 For feature requests, improvements, questions or any other integration issues using MAX Mediation by AppLovin, contact us via our support page https://monetization-support.applovin.com/hc/en-us.

-MRECs and native ads have been deprecated and will be removed in a future SDK release.